Artemis: Worship

 The site of the Temple of Artemis at Ephesus.
 Its final form was one of the Seven Wonders of the Ancient World.

 It was considered a good sign when Artemis appeared in the dreams of hunters and pregnant women, but a naked Artemis was seen as an ill omen.
-According to Pseudo-Apollodorus, she assisted her mother in the delivery of her twin.
-Older sources, such as Homeric Hymn to Delian Apollo (in Line 115), have the arrival of Eileithyia on Delos as the event that allows Leto to give birth to her children.
-Contradictory is Hesiod's presentation of the myth in Theogony, where he states that Leto bore her children before Zeus's marriage to Hera with no commentary on any drama related to their birth.

 Despite being primarily known as a goddess of hunting and the wilderness, she was also connected to dancing, music, and song like her brother Apollo; she is often seen singing and dancing with her nymphs, or leading the chorus of the Muses and the Graces at Delphi.
 In Sparta, girls of marriageable age performed the partheneia (choral maiden songs) in her honor.
 An ancient Greek proverb, written down by Aesop, went "For where did Artemis not dance?", signifying the goddess's connection to dancing and festivity.

-During the Classical period in Athens, she was identified with Hekate.
-Artemis also assimilated Caryatis (Carya).

 There was a women's cult at Cyzicus worshiping Artemis, which was called Dolon (Δόλων).

 Festivals

-Artemis was born on the sixth day of the month Thargelion (around May), which made it sacred for her, as her birthday.
-On the seventh day of the same month was Apollo's birthday.
-Artemis was worshipped in many festivals throughout Greece mainland and the islands, Asia Minor and south Italy.
-Most of these festivals were celebrated during spring.
+Artemis was born on the sixth day of the month Thargelion (around May), which made it sacred to her.
+Artemis had many festivals throughout the Greek world, most of which were celebrated during spring.